redox-os/rfcs/text/0000-io_uring.md

 The reason for these dinstinct entry sizes, is to be able to let the entries take up less space when 64-bit addressing is not needed, or for architectures which do not support 64-bit addressing.
-Apart from most other structures within the `syscall` crate, which mainly use `usize` for integers, these entry structs always use fixed size integers, to make sure that every byte in every struct is used (while still allowing for future expandability).
+Apart from most other structures within the `syscall` crate, which mainly use `usize` for integers, these entry structures always use fixed size integers, to make sure that every byte in every struct is used (while still allowing for future expandability).
 The 64-bit definitions for these entry types are the following (possibly simplified):

 ```rust
 // 64 bytes long